fiskaltrust/rollout-doc/technical-operations/middleware/cashbox.md

-## Assembling a CashBox (the Portal)
+## CashBox maintenance (Portal)

-The Portal is the starting point for each CashBox.
+The portal is the starting point for each CashBox.
 There, you create and maintain all your CashBoxes.

 To get an overview of your CashBoxes, open the portal and go to `Configuration` / `CashBox` (![](../../images/numbers/1.png)).